De-industrialisation of India: Economic data

 Prior to deindustrialisation, the Indian economy accounted for roughly 25% of the global economy.
 Economic data collected by the OECD shows that growth during the Mughal Empire's reign was more than twice faster than it was around five hundred years prior to the Mughal era.
 Under the British Raj rule, from 1880 to 1920, the Indian economy's GDP growth rate and population growth rate increased at approximately 1%.

 Following deindustrialisation, India's share of the global economy had dropped to approximately 4% in the 1950s.

 India's annual growth rate remained approximately around 3.5% prior to economic liberalisation.
 Per capita income growth had averaged around 1.3% per year.

 India's GDP growth rate slowly increased to 7% in the 2018-19 period.

 During 2018, India became the fastest emerging economy in the world.
 India is predicted to return as one of the three largest economies in the world by 2034.

 By 2025, it is expected that the Indian working age population will account for at least one quarter of the world economy's working age population.

 By 2035, the five largest cities in India are expected to have economies similar in size to middle income economies.

 Conclusion of de-industrialisation in India

-As the economic growth was on much minor scale, the effects of this on countering the de-industrialisation are much smaller.
-As Amiya Bagchi stated: "Thus the process of de-industrialisation proved to be a process of pure immoderation for the several million persons..."
-The reality is the group declination resulting from the process of de-industrialisation.
+Amiya Kumar Bagchi considers the economic growth rate to have been insufficient to offset the trajectory of de-industrialisation, stating: "Thus the process of de-industrialisation proved to be a process of pure immoderation for the several million persons..."